A relentless focus on short-term gain misses the point: long-term success and social impact go hand in hand.

 If it matters to you, you’ll set a target and you’ll measure it.
 Exactly how ambitious you make your social impact targets will depend on your business, and the vision of your leaders and investors.
 But if profit and wider value are aligned in what you do, then the opportunities to achieve both are there to be taken.

 This article was written by Adam Gale for Management Today.
-Click here for the article.
+Click here for the article and has been republished with permission.